asb127/SimonSaysVR/README.md

 ### PC (Editor)
 - Use the W/S keys to move forward/backward
 - Use the A/D keys to move left/right
+- Use the Q/E keys to move down/up
 - Use the left/right arrow keys to rotate to the left/right
 - Use the Backspace key to interact

+(Note: when playing in the editor, to interact with the buttons the camera must be colliding with them)

 ## Assets
 ### Unreal Engine Marketplace